Dry Eye – Written by Deborah Emmanuel Seah Qing En, BSc (Hons), MSc.

 Certain medications such as blood pressure medication, antidepressants, diuretics, and oral contraceptives may worsen dry eye symptoms in some cases.
 A doctor may review the dosage and frequency of these medications in order to manage the symptoms of dry eye, especially in those suffering from severe dry eye.

 Dry eye may be reduced or even prevented before it becomes too severe.
 The following are some tips that help reduce the symptoms dry eye:

 Taking an eye break and blinking regularly, especially when staring at a digital device screen or reading may help regulate tears on the front surface of the eye to ensure that it is kept moist and nourished.
-This reduces the likelihood of developing dry eye.
+This reduces the likelihood of developing it.

 Dehydration may lead to a lack of tear production on the surface of the eyes.
-Staying hydrated by drinking plenty of water (8 to 10 glasses each day) throughout the day can help prevent dry eye from developing by ensuring sufficient production of tears.
+Staying hydrated by drinking plenty of water (8 to 10 glasses each day) throughout the day can help prevent it from developing by ensuring sufficient production of tears.